What if we could eat our cake and have it, too?

 First: the argument is made that all we need is more charging infrastructure and faster charging.
 I’ll admit that these are important.
 However, if this is really the solution, then the question has to be answered, where are all the 200-mile range IC vehicles?
 There is certainly plenty of infrastructure, and refueling such a vehicle would take about 1 minute at the pump.
-Clearly range is a very desirable characteristic to most people, even with infrastructure and fast fill times are in place.
+Clearly range is a very desirable feature to most people, even with great infrastructure and fast fill times in place.

 Second: when I go on a road trip again, I want to be the one that decides how often I take a break, NOT THE CAR.